Composition operators on Sobolev spaces and Ball's classes: Introduction

-Weak regularity properties of mappings inverse to Sobolev homeomorphisms were intensively studied in the last decades.
-In frameworks of the geometric theory of composition operators on Sobolev spaces in \cite{U04} it was proved that mappings inverse to Sobolev homeomorphisms of the class $L^1_q(\Omega)$, $q>n-1$, belong to the class $BV(\widetilde{\Omega})$ and in \cite{GU10} it was obtained that mappings inverse to Sobolev homeomorphisms of finite distortions of the class $L^1_{n-1}(\Omega)$, possess the Luzin $N$-property, belong to the class $L^1_1(\widetilde{\Omega})$ and generate a bounded composition operator
+{\bf Short historical remarks.} Weak regularity properties of mappings inverse to Sobolev homeomorphisms were intensively studied in the last decades.
+In frameworks of the geometric theory of composition operators on Sobolev spaces in \cite{U04} it was proved that mappings inverse to Sobolev homeomorphisms of the class $L^1_q(\Omega)$, $q>n-1$, belong to the class $BV(\widetilde{\Omega})$ and in \cite{GU10} it was proved that mappings inverse to Sobolev homeomorphisms of finite distortions of the class $L^1_{n-1}(\Omega)$ possess the Luzin $N$-property, belong to the class $L^1_1(\widetilde{\Omega})$ and generate a bounded composition operator

+In \cite{CHM} was studied weak differentiability of mappings which are inverse to Sobolev homeomorphisms of finite distortions of the class $W^1_{n-1,\loc}(\Omega)$.
+Unfortunately the proof of the main theorem in \cite{CHM} contains a serious gap: it was claimed that the norm of an weak inverse differential can be redefined as equal to zero on a singular set $S$ of measure zero.
+But the weak inverse differential can be redefined arbitrary only on the set $S$ of measure zero (for example redefined by the unity).
+It means that the proof in the work \cite{CHM} is correct only under an additional assumption about the Luzin $N$-property of $\varphi$.
+Therefore the main theorem in \cite{CHM} only repeats results of \cite{GU10}.

 The weak differentiability of mappings inverse to Sobolev homeomorphisms of finite distortion with $|D\varphi|\in L^{n-1,1}(\Omega)$ was proved in \cite{HKM06}.
-In \cite{CHM} was stated that mappings inverse to Sobolev homeomorphisms of finite distortions of the class $W^1_{n-1}(\Omega)$ are Sobolev mappings.